Swedishfish16/untitledPhp/README.md

+# Untitled Project
-# This project is intended as a practice exercise in git versioning as well as basic backend/frontend
+This project is intended as an exercise using git versioning as well as php backend and basic front end